dammie200/carddex/README.md

 npm run dev              # runs migrations again on startup to ensure tables exist, then launches Next.js
 ```

 The app will be available at `http://localhost:3000`.
-The `npm run dev` script now applies migrations before starting, so you wo
-n't see "table does not exist" errors even on a fresh checkout.
-If you do, manually rerun `npm run prisma:migrate` to recreate t
-he `Card` and `CollectionEntry` tables in `dev.db`.
+The `npm run dev` script now applies migrations before starting, so you won't see "table does not exist" errors even on a fresh checkout.
+If you do, manually rerun `npm run prisma:migrate` to recreate the `Card` and `CollectionEntry` tables in `dev.db`.

+The first search downloads and caches the full Pokémon TCG catalog (including embedded `tcgplayer`/`cardmarket` prices) so later name or ID lookups are instant and served from memory.
+If the upstream API blips, the app keeps serving the most recently cached catalog for 12 hours before trying to refresh again.

 ## Key features
 - **Dashboard** with unique card count, total quantity, and recent additions.